-- Leverage limitations. - Prior regulatory review and approval of substantial utility investments. - Non-utility investment policies, including requirements for substantial third party pre-construction contractual commitments to use the capacity of major non-utility construction projects. - Employee compensation that encourages and rewards sustainable moderate-risk growth.
+- Leverage limitations. - Obtaining prior regulatory review and approval of substantial utility investments. - Non-utility investment policies, including requirements for substantial third party pre-construction contractual commitments to use the capacity or output of major non-utility construction projects. - Employee compensation that encourages and rewards sustainable moderate-risk growth.

-We also have substantial investments in non-subsidiary companies engaged in commodities trading, interstate natural gas pipeline, electric generation and non-United States utility operations.
+We also have substantial investments in non-subsidiary companies engaged in interstate natural gas pipeline, electric generation and non-United States utility, natural gas pipeline and propane system operations.
 Although we have representation on the boards of these companies, we do not operate or control them and we have limited influence over their businesses and management.

-The risks inherent in our interstate pipeline, electric generation and utility investments are similar to those of our subsidiaries and are reviewed and monitored by the boards of these companies and reported to and reviewed by our board.
+However, the risks inherent in these operations are similar to those of our subsidiaries and are reviewed and monitored by the boards of these companies and reported to and reviewed by our board.